lzim/teampsd/improve_teamPSD_manual.md

 ---

-- **Add a link.** There are two components to a link, the discription and the uniform resource locator (URL).
+- **Add a link.** There are two components to a link, the description and the uniform resource locator (URL).
 It goes like this, description in in brackets [uniform resource locator] followed immediately by the URL in parenthesis (https://en.wikipedia.org/wiki/URL).
 So all together [uniform resource locator](https://en.wikipedia.org/wiki/URL).
   - The description in brackets is a Section 508 Accessibility requirement, so visually impaired people can use a browser reader to interpret what is contained in the link.
   - The link can be placed anywhere in the document.
 The term in the brackets will be the only visible element in the rendered document.

 - **Add a graphic.** Adding graphics are very similar to links because they both rely on a call to a URL.
   - Create and upload a graphic the the gh-pages_images folder.
-Team PSD uses the .png file format for still graphics, and .gif for screencasts.
+Team PSD uses the .png file format for still graphics, and .gif for screen-casts.
 When naming the image, describe what is contained in all lower case, separated by an underscore (ex., upload_image.png).
-  - To render a graphic, preceed the link with an exclamation point "!".
+  - To render a graphic, place an exclamation point "!" before the link.
   - Include a description of the graphic in the brackets as with a normal URL link.
 That way a visually impaired reader will know what the graphic is communicating.

 ---

 ![upload an image](https://github.com/lzim/teampsd/blob/gh-pages/images/upload_image.png)